nithvijay/card-game/README.md

 ### Features
 - [ ] About page
 - [ ] Instructions
+- [ ] Refactor frontend into more components
 - [ ] A room leader that can change settings
 - [ ] Larger variety of cards
 - [ ] General game balance